rabbah/nimbella-cli/doc/nim.md

 ## <span id="Installing"></span>Downloading and Installing the Nimbella CLI

 In the following instructions we assume your intent is to install the Nimbella CLI as a command to be invoked from shells or scripts.
-[Below](#NPMInstall) we discuss how to install `nim` as a dependency of another package using `npm` or `yarn`.
+Below we discuss how to [install as a dependency](#NPMInstall) of another `npm` package using `npm` or `yarn`.
 We don't recommend installing globally with `npm` or `yarn`.

-When using the preferred installation for your system
+When installing for shell invocation

   - The CLI is self-contained and has no dependencies on previously installed software
   - you get automated update services when new versions are available.